UPDATED, 6/21 10:15 a.m. ET: Kurt Cobain’s guitar has sold for $6 million at auction.

 The guitar played by Kurt Cobain during his 1993 MTV Unplugged performance will be auctioned off next month as part of "Music Icons" sale where bidding is expected to start at $1 million, CNN reports.

-Darren Julien, president of Julien's Auctions, which is hosting the sale of a number items that belonged to the Nirvana frontman, explained in a statement why Cobain's Unplugged guitar could go for such a high price.
+Darren Julien, president of Julien's Auctions, which is hosting the sale of a number of items that belonged to the Nirvana frontman, explained in a statement why Cobain's Unplugged guitar could go for such a high price.
 "This important guitar has earned its rightful place in rock & roll history as the instrument played by one of rock’s most influential musicians and icons in one of the greatest and most memorable live performances of all time," Julien said.

 In addition to holding a significant place in music history, CNN points out that this item is particularly rare since only 302 of the 1959 Martin D-18E were made.
 This guitar also comes with a handful of customizations made by Cobain to the original hard-shell case, which is included in the auction lot, that make it all the more special.
 The case is decorated with a flyer for Poison Idea's 1990 album Feel the Darkness.
 There are three baggage claim ticket stubs still stuck to the handle, as well as an Alaska Airlines sticker.